Picovoice/rhino/demo/react-native/README.md

 # Rhino Demo App

-To run the React Native Rhino demo app you'll first need to setup your React Native environment.
+To run the React Native Rhino demo app you'll first need to set up your React Native environment.
 For this, please refer to [React Native's documentation](https://reactnative.dev/docs/environment-setup).
 Once your environment has been set up, you can run the following commands from this repo location.